Related by descendancy to human molecules, suppose we put four atoms in close proximity:

 fundamental interactions [2]

 As many will agree, the mechanism underlying the desire to bond perfectly with another human being is the most fundamental curiosity of all human existence.
 No other question carries more weight!
 The science of human thermodynamics provides the answer.
 This objective defines HT's pinnacle mandate for millennia to come.
 Thermodynamics itself is concerned with transformations of energy, and the laws of thermodynamics describe the bounds within which these transformations are observed to occur.
 The "process" of human life defined by its myriad peculiarities within its insatiable multi-timed flow is one of these bounded transformations.
+Over the last 200-years, more than 105+ individuals have published views on the relationship between thermodynamics and existence.

 Willard Gibbs [1839-1903]